dogecoinisawesome-dot-com/DogecoinIsAwesome.com/static/docs/full-node.md

-# Running A Full Node
+# Running A Dogecoin Full Node

 Support the Dogecoin network by running your own full node.